 In Washington Park!
 The best sledding hill in Washington Park is just on the other side of the lagoon from our Center.

-In the Menomonee Valley?
-Not quite yet.
-The large park we are helping to build will have a few pretty massive hills that will be awesome for sledding… in 2014.
-We will have sleds available to borrow then!
-Mitchell Park nearby on 27th Street has a pretty sweet hill that you can take your own sled to in the meantime.
+In the Menomonee Valley!
+Three Bridges Park has a few pretty massive hills that are awesome for sledding.
+Mitchell Park nearby on 27th Street has a pretty sweet hill that you can sled on as well.

 My 13 year old and her friend want to go sledding; can I send them down to the Urban Ecology Center to borrow a sled with our family membership?

 Unfortunately, no. As with all of our equipment, members must be 18 years or older to borrow sleds.
 Can you come with your daughter/son and check out a sled for them to use?
 Absolutely!
 We do ask that children using the sledding hill have adult supervision, so bundle up and go sledding with them!